Ontario Highway 40: Sarnia Bypass

 Highway 402 facing east towards the Modeland Road intersection in 1959.
 In the distance beyond the intersection, the two carriageways converge into Highway 7.
 Modeland Road was reconstructed as an interchange by 1963.

 In the decade following World War II, automobile use in North America increased dramatically, inundating many highways on the approach to and within urbanized areas with heavy traffic.
 As a result, freeways and bypasses were constructed throughout the province, allowing drivers not destined for those locations avoid congestion.
-In 1957, the DHO announced that Highway 402 would be extended east of Sarnia to London, starting with the construction of an interchange at Modeland Road to replace the at-grade intersection, although Highway 402 would continue to default to Highway 7 for the near future as the rest of the extension was still being planned.
+In 1957, the DHO announced that Highway 402 would be extended east of Sarnia to London, starting with the construction of an interchange at Modeland Road to replace the at-grade intersection, although Highway 402 would continue to default to Highway 7 for the near future as the rest of the Highway 402 extension was still being planned.

-This interchange would serve as the terminus for a new bypass of Sarnia, as in 1980 a second overpass was built at this interchange during the twinning of Highway 40 to Wellington Street.
+The interchange would nonetheless serve as the temporary terminus for a new bypass of Sarnia.

 On May 1, 1963, portions of Modeland Road and Churchill Line were taken over by the DHO and numbered as Highway 40A.

 These roads were reconstructed over the following year to provincial standards.
 On October 25, 1963, the Sarnia Bypass was opened to traffic.